Eligibility for Membership

 - Lawyers: being a member of the Law Society of British Columbia who holds a current practice certificate); Maximum 25 Members

-- Chartered Accountants (being a member in good standing of the Institute of Chartered Accountants of British Columbia); Maximum 25 Members
+- Chartered Accountants (being a member in good standing of the Chartered Professional Accountants of British Columbia); Maximum 25 Members

 - Charter Life Underwriters (being a member in good standing of CAIFA); Maximum 15 Members